pinebit/logboy/design/AutoSchema.md

 b) a param is removed: `ALTER TABLE xxx DROP COLUMN...`
 c) event renamed => this is a new table
-d) a param type changed: `ALTER COLUMN xxx TYPE ...` OBRY should try converting existing data, if possible;
+d) a param type changed: `ALTER COLUMN xxx TYPE ...` LOGNITE should try converting existing data, if possible;
 if conversion is not possible:
 - create a new column with suffix `_newtype`, e.g. `bar_bytes32`
 - drop existing column and add new with default values (default as per config?)